portworx/lcfs/README.md

-# px-graph -- Portworx Graph driver for Docker
+# LCFS -- Portworx Graph driver for Docker

 This file system driver is implemented using fuse low level API.
+LCFS stands for Layer Cloning File System.

 ## Introduction